Alex Tracy

-Alexander Tracy (born May 4, 2001) is an American college ice hockey goaltender for Minnesota State University of the National Collegiate Athletic Association (NCAA).
+Alexander Tracy (born May 4, 2001) is an American professional ice hockey goaltender for the Henderson Silver Knights of the American Hockey League (AHL).

 Playing career

 Junior

 On May 5, 2020, Tracy was drafted in the third round of the United States Hockey League (USHL).draft by the Sioux City Musketeers.
 He spent two seasons with the Musketeers of the USHL.
 During the 2020–21 season, where he appeared in 18 games, and posted a 9–7–0 record, with a 2.66 goals against average (GAA) and a .889 save percentage.
 During the 2021–22 season, he appeared in 44 games and posted a 27–10–3 record, with a 2.50 GAA and a .896 save percentage.
 During the Clark Cup playoffs, he posted an 8–2 record, with a 1.61 GAA, a .937 save percentage and three shutouts, as he helped lead the Musketeers to the Clark Cup championship for the first time since 2002.
 He was subsequently named the Clark Cup MVP.
 Following the season he was named the Dave Peterson Goalie of the Year Award winner.